timm/FFFT_Fastread-FFT_FSE18/reviewers_comments.md

 While the focus on computational science software is a nice feature of this paper, it does beg the question whether the same improvements would be achieved on the projects that have been studied in related work.
 I would suggest that the authors report the results of their approach on at least one of the projects that were used by related work.
 This would also provide some data on the extent to which the domain affects the performance of different approaches.

 > The old datasets are only file-level and only collected by releases.
-The current public dataset of existing [JIT data] (http:// research.cs.queensu.ca/~kamei/jittse/jit.zip) doesn't have the associated commit IDs, does have the timestamps so I can my methods on two standard libraries (Columba and Bugzilla 5k commits each).
+The current public dataset of existing [JIT data] (http:// research.cs.queensu.ca/~kamei/jittse/jit.zip) doesn't have the associated commit IDs, does have the timestamps thou. (this would be tedious work if needed to be by contacting the people that did the data to redo the data collections on different CVS that are not Github).
+Things that can be quicker, I can redo my methods on two standard libraries (Bugzilla and Mozilla, just doing it on the most recent few k commits).

 For the manual labelling, the authors report "very low" observed disagreement and that it was under 15%.
 Please provide the exact numbers, ideally along with a representative example of a disagreement.